zzhawk/Arukas-Docker-Port-Look-Up/README.md

 # Arukas-Docker-Port-Look-Up
-This script will update IP address and port number for SSR clinet
+This script will update IP address and port number for SSR clinet, by one click

 ## Get ready
 Install Python 2.7 first.
 Make sure it works.